Aniket-508/indian-quotes-api/CONTRIBUTING.md

 ### 3. Slugs and avoiding duplicates

-We use `slug` fields to uniquely identify authors and companies.
-The sync script upserts based on these slugs, so **reusing slugs correctly prevents duplicates**.
+We use `slug` fields to uniquely identify authors and companies. **Reusing slugs correctly prevents duplicates** and ensures consistency.

 - **Company slug** (`author.company.slug`)